laman-droid/phantomime/README.md

-This project is about redesigning a phantomime theatre website.
+This project is about redesigning a phantomime theatre website (pantomima.az).
+Live at laman-mahammadli.com